OWASP/www-project-core-business-application-security/index.md

 ## NO MONKEY Security Matrix

 The NO MONKEY Security Matrix, combines elements of the security operational functions, defined by NIST, and IPAC model, created by NO MONKEY and explained below, into a functional graph.
-The Security Matrix serves as a starting point to:
+The Security Matrix serves as a starting point to

 - Visually show what areas within an organization can be improved
 - Identify responsibility and knowledge gaps that are aligned to the areas of the Security Matrix